rajmann/nerdle_myaccount/replit.md

   - Created separate NerdleLogo and NerdleText components for modular design
   - Updated header spacing and layout to use justify-between for proper alignment
   - Removed transparency from decorative elements behind profile pictures
+  - **UPDATED**: Applied Nerdle website fonts - Quicksand for "nerdle" and Times New Roman for the period
+  - **UPDATED**: Replaced custom profile icon with professional Heroicons settings icon

 ## User Preferences